 To increase vitamin D, simply get outside more.
 10-15 minutes of daily direct sun exposure is one of the best sources.
-If you need to supplement, I recommend Vitamin D3 by Garden of Life, here.
+If you need to supplement, I recommend this Vitamin D3 supplement.

 Vitamin E is a powerful antioxidant, is essential for cell health.
 Even though it is often thought of as a single nutrient, Vitamin E refers to a family of compounds made up of tocopherols and tocotrienols.
 Nuts and seeds are the best concentrated sources, although it can be found in some whole grains and animal foods.